 11.11.2.3.3 AP processing of Authentication frame

-Modify the list item b) as following (D6.3 P142L54) [3]
+Modify the list item b) as following (D6.3 P142L54): [3]

 b) If the indicated finite cyclic group in the received FILS Authentication frame is not supported, the AP shall respond with an Authentication frame with the Authentication algorithm number set to 4 <ANA> (FILS shared key authentication with PFS) (see 8.4.1.1 (Authentication Algorithm Number field)) and the Status Code field set to 77 (Authentication is rejected because the offered finite cyclic group is not supported) and shall terminate the exchange.

-Modify the list item c) as following (D6.3 P142L61) [3, 5]
+Modify the list item c) as following (D6.3 P142L61): [3, 5]

 c) The AP shall check whether PMKSA caching is being attempted by the presence of the PMKID List element field in RSNE.